reactjs/rfcs/README.md

 ## What to expect

-It is very hard to write an RFC that would get accepted.
+It is hard to write an RFC that would get accepted.
 Nevertheless, this shouldn't discourage you from writing one.

 React has a very limited API surface area, and each feature needs to work seamlessly with all other features.